 Age verification software often fails to effectively stop minors from accessing pornographic content online because age verification is relatively easy to bypass.
 Many consumers simply utilize a Virtual Private Network (VPN) and select a different state or county where age verification isn't required to view the material.
 In fact, searches for VPNs notably spiked in states after age verification or bans on pornographic websites were announced.
+Most recently, Pornhub, RedTube, and YouPorn cut off access in France after the country passed new age verification laws and VPN demand increased 334% throughout the country, with one company reporting a 1,000% increase in new sign-ins within the first 30 minutes following the ban.
 Age verification can also be bypassed by utilizing an older friend's identification to obtain approval from a third-party verifier.